Game Design: How Did We Do It for Heroes?

 To better understand it, let’s quote from the creator himself, Sam Neves.

-In an interview by Alyssa Truman, Sam defined it as “the mechanics of the game.”
-It is “how hard it is.
+In an interview with Alyssa Truman, Sam defined it as “the mechanics of the game.”
+It is “how hard it is.”

 He added, ”Is there a currency in the game that you are trying to pursue and that you can spend?”
 Also, ”What are the leveling-up features of the game?
 How do you progress?”

-These are just tiny bits of game design because there is so much more into it.
-But, in a nutshell, it is ”the overall mechanics” or ”structure to what a game is,” Sam clarified.
+These are just tiny bits of game design because there is so much more in it.
+But in a nutshell, it is ”the overall mechanics” or ”structure to what a game is,” Sam clarified.

 1) Rules